 I hologram myself to my grandchildren to tell them about how we used to use plastic ‘back in my day’.

 They blush and tell me to get dressed as they are at school.
 Silly Grandma.

 meet our new bottle

-‘we’ve been working on other ways to make our bottle kinder to the environment.
+‘we’ve been working on other ways to make our shower gel bottle kinder to the environment.
 Ocean plastic waste is devastating and we learned that it actually isn’t possible to recycle ocean plastic (this being because it’s now contaminated), we knew we needed to think outside the box.
 Together with our clever team plus a few bees, gnomes and unicorns, we found a team in South East Asia who stop plastic waste in its tracks, this being key waterways, before it reaches the ocean – we call this ‘Prevented Ocean Plastic’ and this is now used to make up 35% of our treaclemoon bottle!
 TAH DAH!

 ‘Why 35%?’ we hear you ask.
 ‘Good question!’ we say… It’s simple.
 Being a relatively new technique, infrastructure is limited, but we hope by you choosing treaclemoon we can help to support the companies who collect Prevented Ocean Plastic more and more, which will then enable us to use even more Prevented Ocean Plastic in our famous little bottle.’